fekaputra/shacl-plugin/README.md

 # protege-plugin-examples

-This repository contains example code for developing a tab, view, or menu plug-in for the Protege Desktop ontology editor (versions 4.3 and higher).
+This repository contains example code for developing a tab, view, or menu plug-in for the Protege Desktop ontology editor (*versions 4.3 and higher*).
 The Maven POM file in the top-level directory demonstrates one possible method for packaging plug-in code into the required OSGi bundle format.

+If you're developing a plug-in for the earlier Protege Desktop 3.x series, please see the [p3-plugin-example-code](https://github.com/protegeproject/p3-plugin-example-code) repository instead.

 #### Prerequisites